MediaComem/comem-archidep/TEST-MATTER.md

     You must know:

     * What a process is.
-    * What a process ID is and what the `ps` command does.
+    * What a process ID is.
     * What an exit status is and what is the difference between and exit status of zero and a non-zero exit status.
     * What a Unix pipeline is and the syntax used to pipe commands together.